BANGAUTOGLASS

 If the broken glass was caused by a break-in, vandalism, or a road hazard, your comprehensive auto insurance coverage may apply.
 Comprehensive coverage typically addresses glass damage from events outside your control, as opposed to collision coverage which applies to accident impacts.
 Whether a claim makes sense financially depends on your deductible and the type of glass involved — your insurance agent can walk you through that.

 If you haven't started the insurance process yet and want help understanding it, Bang AutoGlass can assist you with the claim process.
-We don't file the claim on your behalf, but we can help you understand what information you'll need and how to move things forward.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Getting Your Kia Sedona's Door Glass Replaced the Right Way